Connection Chair Information

 - Reserve event location, and ask for a confirmation of all details in writing.
 Visit the site, if possible, or ask about directions, parking, handicapped access, restrooms and rain plans (if outdoors).
 If you need audio/visual equipment, determine costs, and make arrangements.
 Some locations will allow you to bring your own equipment, but others will not.

-- Determine the size of the mailing list with the Geoff (i.e., all alumni, young alumni only, parents and students only, interest group, prospective students and parents, or specific geographic area).
+- Determine the size of the mailing list with the Geoff (i.e., all alumni, young alumni only, parents and students only, affinity group, prospective students and parents, or specific geographic area).
 The Alumni & Parent Engagement Office will mail the invitation four weeks prior to the event.
 Four seems to be the optimal amount of notice for an event.
 Five works but people seem to “table” the invite for a future decision, three also works but people often already have plans made.

 - Arrive early to check on all arrangements.

 - Assign someone to greet people and collect late registrations, take attendance, etc. or if necessary please do this yourself.

 - Remember, enjoy the event!